Mazahir26/Reminder-App/README.md

 ## Testing

--it has been Tested on Andriod 10.0
+- it has been Tested on Andriod 10.0
--it uses expo SDK 40
+- it uses expo SDK 40
--if you find any bugs, please raise an issue
+- if you find any bugs, please raise an issue

 ## License